-I adore dandelion clocks but have had a love/hate relationship with the plants themselves for years due to their pesky roots.
+I adore dandelion clocks but have had a love/hate relationship with the plants themselves for years due to their pesky roots, until I discovered how beneficial they are for honey bees.
+We can also make a delicious dandelion honey using their vibrant, yellow flowers, a recipe that I’m sharing now.

-However, as ‘weeds’ go, they are beneficial as they attract pollinating insects (and in particular bees), they can be eaten, made into drinks of all descriptions and are loaded with vitamins and minerals, namely A, C and K as well as iron, potassium, calcium and manganese.
+As ‘weeds’ go, dandelions, are hugely beneficial as they attract pollinating insects at a time when most other flowers are yet to share their delicious nectar.
+Dandelions can be eaten, made into drinks of all descriptions and are loaded with vitamins and minerals, namely A, C and K as well as iron, potassium, calcium and manganese.
 They’ve also been around for over 30 million years – it’s no wonder their roots are so deep and strong!

 It wasn’t until @zwartblesIE mentioned Dandelion Honey on twitter that I’d seriously considered using the flowers in the kitchen.
 Suzanna generously shared her recipe and if you’d like to try this intriguing sounding dish, here it is: